Cottonglow/cottonglow.github.io/_drafts/exploring-keda.md

 # KEDA

 So what actually is KEDA?
-KEDA, Kubernetes-based Event Driven Autoscaler, is an MIT licensed open source project from Microsoft and Red Hat that aims to provide better scaling options for your event-driven architectures on Kubernetes.
+KEDA (Kubernetes-based Event Driven Autoscaler) is an MIT licensed open source project from Microsoft and Red Hat that aims to provide better scaling options for your event-driven architectures on Kubernetes.

 Let's have a look at what this means.
 Currently on Kubernetes, the HPA (Horizontal Pod Autoscaler) only reacts to resource-based metrics such as CPU or memory usage or custom metrics.
 From my understanding, for event-driven applications where there could suddenly be a stream of data, this could be quite slow to scale up.
 Never mind scaling back down once the data stream is lessening and removing the extra pods.